 Vulvar Pain Treatment

 The vulva is the outer part of the female genitals.
 The vulva includes the opening of the vagina (sometimes called the vestibule), the labia majora (outer lips), the labia minora (inner lips), and the clitoris.
-Anatomy of the Vulva
+Learn More About the Vulva in our Health Library

 Conditions We Treat